Measure ID

 Exclusions

-• Cesarean delivery patients undergoing general anesthesia (as determined using the MPOG Anesthesia Technique-General MPOG phenotype)
+• Cesarean delivery patients undergoing general anesthesia (determined using Anesthesia Technique: General value codes >0)

 Success Criteria